-It may not be warm enough off-season to strip off, but you can still visit some of Mallorcas beaches where you can take in the sea air, invigorate your senses, unwind and walk off any excesses of the Christmas period.
+It may not always be warm enough to strip off in low season, but you can still visit some of Mallorca’s beaches where you can take in the sea air and invigorate your senses.

-With this in mind, the three beaches I have chosen, one on sand, the others promenade walks, allow for a good brisk ramble.
+With this in mind, we have chosen three beaches, one on sand, the others promenade walks still allowing for a good brisk ramble.

-Each offers the opportunity of refreshments and doesn´t involve taking your clothes off!
+Each offers the opportunity of refreshments at the end or along the way and doesn´t involve taking your clothes off!

 Platja d’es Trenc

 A car is essential for this walk.
 About a 40 minute drive east from Palma, this is probably the most famous beach on Mallorca.
-No concrete in sight, it is the last long unspoilt beach offering endless skies and a white, caster sugar soft sand.
+With very little development in this part of the island, this beach is completely unspoiled offering endless skies and a white, caster sugar soft sand.

 Well sign posted with a dedicated paid car park, you can take refreshments after your walk in the pretty town of Colònia de Sant Jordi just 6km away.